 - U.S. Department of Commerce

 - U.S. Department of Homeland Security

 Your Path for Professional Development

+The Office of Professional Services offers additional professional development and employment guidance beyond the internship experience.
 Employers prize School of Diplomacy graduates for their distinctive exposure gained on and off-campus.
 Graduates acquire the skill sets to effectively communicate, analyze, negotiate and collaborate in a setting that emphasizes leadership and a commitment to peace and justice.
-Academic advisors, faculty, and the Office of Internships and Career Development work with students at the start of the academic experience to give direction to career goals.
-In addition to offering private and individualized professional counseling, the School's Office of Internships and Career Development offers a wide range of services, including:
+In addition to offering private and individualized professional counseling, the School's Office of Professional Services and Office of Internships and Career Development offer a wide range of services, including: